aurule/npc/docs/customization/campaigns.rst

 File Contents
 ~~~~~~~~~~~~~

 New files created through NPC are filled with the value in ``file_contents``.
-Plot files typically use the special ``((COPY))`` placeholder, which is replaced with the *entire* contents of the previous plot file, if it exists.
+Plot files may use the special ``((COPY))`` placeholder string, which is replaced with the *entire* contents of the previous plot file, if it exists.
 This is a great way to keep running planning notes.

 Additional Files
 ~~~~~~~~~~~~~~~~